Type 2 diabetes is a condition in which your body doesn’t respond as it should to the hormone insulin, which helps regulate blood glucose levels.

 While you can’t change some risk factors, the following lifestyle changes can help prevent type 2 diabetes:

 - Don’t smoke.
-Smoking increases your risk for type 2 diabetes by 30% to 40%, according to the U.S. Food and Drug Adnministration
+Smoking increases your risk for type 2 diabetes by 30% to 40%, according to the Centers for Disease Control and Prevention.

 - Adopt a healthy diet.
 Choose foods such as fruits, vegetables, lean protein and whole grains.
 Avoid added sugars and saturated fats.

-- Exercise.
-Physical activity helps your body use insulin and lowers the risk of heart disease and nerve damage.
+- Be active.
+Physical activity helps your body use insulin better and lowers the risk of heart disease.

-- Lose weight.
+- Maintain a healthy weight.
 People who are obese or overweight are at a higher risk for type 2 diabetes.

-If you don’t manage your blood sugar, you are at risk for several complications.
+If you don’t manage your blood glucose, you are at higher risk for complications.
 These complications include:

 - Diabetic nephropathy.
 Also known as diabetic kidney disease, this condition is characterized by a loss of kidney function over time.

 - Diabetic neuropathy.
-Caused by damage to nerves from high blood sugar, this condition begins as pain a tingly feeling and numbness in the hands and feet, but can become more severe and affect other parts of the body.
+Damage to nerves caused by high blood sugar, this condition often begins as pain a tingly feeling and numbness in the hands and feet, but can become more severe and affect other parts of the body.

 - Diabetic retinopathy.
-This condition causes vision loss due to damage to the fine blood vessels in your eyes.
+This condition causes vision loss due to damage to the retina.

 - Gastroparesis.
-This condition is caused by nerve damage to stomach muscles preventing food from moving into the small intestine.
+This condition is caused by nerve damage to stomach muscles, causing delayed stomach emptying into the small intestine.